BitcoinDevShop/lightning-privacy-research/src/pages/en/blinded-trampoline.md

 ## Implementation status

 Core Lightning has had an undocumented and experimental implementation of blinded paths since 2020.
-See https://github.com/ElementsProject/lightning/pull/3623
+See [here](https://github.com/ElementsProject/lightning/pull/3623).

-In late June 2022, the LND team opened a PR to their lightning-onion library: https://github.com/lightningnetwork/lightning-onion/pull/57.
-The PR is still under review.
+In late June 2022, the LND team opened a PR to their lightning-onion library.
+[The PR](https://github.com/lightningnetwork/lightning-onion/pull/57) is still under review.
 Once it's merged in we expect work should begin to add it to LND, but that should be a lighter lift than the integration in lightning-onion.

 Work on blinded paths in Eclair has been underway for a while now, but is not yet available for users.
-See progress here: https://github.com/ACINQ/eclair/pulls?q=blinded.
-It appears implementation will be tied to BOLT12: https://github.com/ACINQ/eclair/pull/2021
+See progress [here](https://github.com/ACINQ/eclair/pulls?q=blinded).
+It appears implementation will be tied to BOLT12, see [here](https://github.com/ACINQ/eclair/pull/2021).

 LDK also appears to be integrating blinded paths with BOLT12.